 Recruiter screening

 At the first stage, a recruiter or HR specialist contacts the candidate.
-The goal is to discuss experience, role and compensation expectations, and baseline motivation.
+The goal is to align on experience, role and compensation expectations, baseline motivation, and timing.
 This is usually a phone screen or a short video call.

 If screening is successful, the candidate moves to one or more coding rounds.
-This usually means solving algorithmic problems and writing code in a selected language (often in an online editor).
+This usually means solving algorithmic problems and writing code in an online editor or shared coding environment.

-An experienced engineer presents a task (data structures, search, sorting, and related topics) and evaluates both problem-solving and code quality.
-In large companies, these questions are usually standardized and similar to common LeetCode-style patterns.
+An interviewer presents a task around algorithms, data structures, or basic optimization techniques and evaluates not just the final answer, but the reasoning path behind it.
+In large companies, these questions are usually standardized and close in spirit to familiar LeetCode-style patterns.

 🎯 Stage goal

-For middle+ and senior roles, the next critical stage is the System Design interview.
-It is fundamentally different from coding rounds.
+For middle+ and senior roles, the next critical stage is the system design interview.
+This is no longer about a local coding task; it is about how the candidate designs systems under real constraints.

-The candidate receives an open-ended task, for example: “Design service X to satisfy the following requirements.”
+The candidate receives an open-ended task, for example: “Design service X under these requirements.”
 The candidate is expected to:

 - Outline a high-level architecture